azat-co/practicalnode/chapter8/chapter8.md

 If you know how to use Mocha or just want to jump straight to the Express.js app implementation, feel free to do so.
 You can use CURL terminal commands for testing, too.

-Assuming we already have Node.js, NPM, and MongoDB installed, let&#39;s create a _new_ folder (or, if you wrote the tests, use that folder).
+Assuming we already have Node.js, npm, and MongoDB installed, let&#39;s create a _new_ folder (or, if you wrote the tests, use that folder).
 Let&#39;s use Mocha as a command-line tool, and Expect.js and superagent as local libraries.
 To install the Mocha CLI (if it&#39;s not available via `$ mocha –V`), run this command from the terminal:

     $ npm install -g mocha@1.16.2